 To think I tried to save him.
 Was he always a fool?

-I knew him before he became one.
+D-1 was wrong no too againgthe I knew him before he became one.
 Now he is a pompous one.
 Woe to the state governed by a mediocrity.